fusodoya/AI_Search/README.md

 ## Introduction
 Hello everyone, Lab01 is our project about Search in AI course.
 There are four Algorithm used in this project, include BFS, DFS, UCS, and A*, to solve Sokoban problem.

-There are our team's infomation:
+There are our team's infomations:
 - 22120206: [Van Manh-Thai](https://github.com/ThaiVanManh2004)
 - 22120282: [Gia Phuc-Song Dong](https://github.com/fusodoya)
 - 22120333: [Quang Thang-Nguyen](https://github.com/thanguyen165)